Mortgage rates in New Brunswick

 The current average price of a home in New Brunswick is $185,000, up from an average of $175,000 in 2018.
 The more urbanized areas of New Brunswick see higher house prices compared to the more rural parts.

 In Fredericton, the largest city in New Brunswick, the average home sells for $205,000.
 In the province's capital, Moncton, the average home sells for $200,000.

 Working with a mortgage broker can help you save time and money.
 A licensed mortgage broker acts as an independent middle person who connects mortgage borrowers with mortgage lenders.

-Mortgage brokers can help you get a low interest rate, on your mortgage, through volume discounts they receive from the lenders they work with.
+Mortgage brokers can help you get a low-interest rate, on your mortgage, through volume discounts they receive from the lenders with which they work.
 They also make the mortgage application process more streamlined.
 You don't have to contact each mortgage lender individually, the broker does all the paperwork and negotiating directly with the lender.

 In New Brunswick, licensed mortgage brokers are regulated by the Financial & Consumer Services Commission of New Brunswick (FCNB).
 Mortgage brokers in the province are required to meet specific educational requirements before they're able to do business in New Brunswick.